-Today I thought I'd share some thoughts about transitioning from being a teen writer to being an adult writing for teens!
+Today, I thought I'd share some thoughts about transitioning from being a teen writer to being an adult writing for teens!
 Because I'm only twenty, I've spent most of my life as a teen writer.
 Now that I'm twenty, I no longer count as one, and that is an interesting thing to think about.
-I almost want to have a crisis about it, except I'd rather just take a nap.
+I almost want to have a crisis about it, except I'm too tired for that.

 I started writing when I was quite young, as discussed in this post.
 By the time I was twelve, I had finished my first two novels and was sending out to publishers (I hadn't quite figured out the agent thing yet).
-I'm one of those people you might like to call "obstinate."
-This is much of the reason why I'm still sending out.
-It also meant I was super passionate about kid writers getting taken seriously.
-I once got a rejection from a very big publisher stating that they don't accept children because they'll be ashamed of their work later.
+I'm pretty obstinate, which is much of the reason why I'm still sending out.
+This is also part of why I was super passionate about kid writers getting taken seriously.
+I once got a rejection from a big publisher stating that they don't accept children because they'll be ashamed of their work later.
 That's probably the worst rejection I've ever gotten.
 I was furious.

-Here's the truth: when I first started writing novels, I was ten, and I was convinced I'd be published before middle school.
-When that didn't happen, my next goal was before high school.
-Then before college.
-Now, I know enough about the very slow timeframe of publishing, and the importance of learning great craft, that I just want to be making some kind of progress towards the goal at all times.
-And honestly, I do get jealous when I see these younger writers getting published, sometimes enough to make me really mad.
-But I'm realizing now that I put too much pressure on myself to get published at a young age, as though that would somehow prove that I was important.
+When I first started writing novels, I was ten, and I was convinced I'd be published before middle school.
+When that didn't happen, my next goal was to get it done before high school, then before college.
+Now, I know enough about the very slow time frame of publishing and the importance of learning great craft that I just want to be making some kind of progress towards the goal at all times.
+I do get jealous when I see younger writers getting published, but I'm realizing now that I put too much pressure on myself to get published at a young age, as though that would somehow prove that I was important.

 So make publishing a goal if you're ready to face it.
 It'll really push you forward as a writer and give you so much of the training needed for this unique field.
 But also remember that your main focus should be on improving your knowledge and your writing skills, not on societal success or being "good" compared to others.
 You will always be improving, all of your life, which is the fun part!
 Ultimately, talent is part of writing, but a bigger part is perseverance.

-And to those of you who aren't teen writers, hey.
-Give teen writers their due respect.
-They're pretty cool people, just like you, and you'll rarely find a more passionate bunch.
-I should know.
-They changed my life.
-I kinda miss being one of them because of that, but the good news is a bunch of them grew up right along with me.
-Go figure.
+In the end, teen writers have changed my life.
+I kinda miss being one of them because of that, but the good news is that a bunch of them grew up right along with me.
+Go figure!

 Why I Hate James Pat...